cpt8c8/OO-Language-Comparison/README.md

 ```
 As for referential equality, Kotlin uses === and !== to check if references are pointing to the same object.
 ##### Python
+Python uses == and != for string comparison, "in" and "not in" operators are also available for checking to see whether or not a sub string is contained within a superstring.

 ### Null/nil references
 #### Which does the language use? (null/nil/etc)
 ##### Kotlin
 Kotlin uses "null" for empty objects and null pointers.
 ##### Python
+In python, the null equivalent is the "None" singleton, which denotes an empty object.

 #### Does the language have features for handling null/nil references?
 ##### Kotlin